Cold Weather Camping: Tips for Staying Warm this Winter

 16. Don’t try to hold it

 Going to the bathroom in the cold can be a pain, but if you gotta go, just go!
-This tip is especially for the middle of the night when you wake up and have to pee but try to resist getting out of your warm cozy tent to brave the cold.
-It takes more energy to hold it in and will prevent you from sleeping soundly, so just get it over with.
+It’s not fun getting out of your warm cozy tent to brave the cold in the middle of the night.
+But resisting the urge takes energy to hold it in and will prevent you from sleeping soundly, so it’s best just to get it over with.
 It’ll feel so good when you get back to your cozy bed and can sleep the rest of the night in comfort.
-Alternatively, pack a pee bottle (a Nalgene works well) so you can pee in your tent.

-Make sure to pack out your toilet paper or even better, bring a Kula Cloth to wipe with.
+Important: Make sure to pack out your toilet paper or even better, bring a Kula Cloth to wipe with.

 17. Get moving

 Get warm the old-fashioned way by doing jumping jacks before you hop in your tent or do some crunches to help you warm up once you are inside.
-Then, in the morning, give yourself a few minutes to wiggle around and stretch inside your sleeping bag and tent before going outside.

-During the day, get warm by going for a hike (get our tips for winter hiking here) or heading out snowshoeing.
 It’s also a good idea to use an insulated drinking hose for your hydration pack so it doesn’t freeze.

 18. Keep your phone and electronics warm

 Your batteries will drain faster in colder environments.
 Store your cell phone and other electronics inside your sleeping bag or wrap them in an insulated synthetic or down jacket to save battery.
-Keep your phone in airplane mode when not needed and turn it off at night to conserve power as well.

 19. Bring the right camp stove

-Not all camp stoves are created equal when it comes to cold weather camping.
+Not all camp stoves are created equal when it comes to performing in cold weather.
 Canister stoves (ex.
 Jet Boil) rely on pressurized fuel canisters to generate heat and don’t work well in colder temperatures.
-In temperatures 20F and lower, the pressure inside the canister decreases, making it harder for the fuel to properly flow, making it produce less heat or even fail to work at all.

 If you’ll be camping in cold weather, you have a few options for camp stoves: